knightsUCF/CarRacing/Log.md

 Make the length of the side collider the size of the tile on the z axis, 64 in this case.
 Set the snapping to 2 or something with ProGrids.
 We are going to call this "Rail" and keep under the Chunk game object.

 We are not able to get the colliders to work.
-Maybe this is because we adjusting the transform.
+Maybe this is because we are adjusting the transform.
 Well, we still had collisions on the cars with the transform.

 One way of doing this is something like CapX(), and then cap the boundaries of the x on the car, so we cannot move any more.
 I believe this is what they did in the space game tutorial.